-A memorable morning trip through the awe-inspiring Canadian Rockies.
-Brief stops at Glacier and Field, under gigantic snow-peaks.
+A memorable trip through the awe-inspiring scenery.
+Brief stop at Field, under gigantic snow-peaks.
 Arriving at Lake Louise for luncheon, you have a full afternoon to enjoy the charm and beauty of this most beautiful of mountain lakes.
 Hike along its wooded shores; row on its crystal clear, sky blue waters to the foot of Victoria Glacier; ride or motor to nearby scenic vantage points; swim in the pool bordering the Lake.
 Evening and over night at charming Chateau Lake Louise or rustic Deer Lodge.